megaboich/personal-website/src/chords/index.md

 ---
 layout: songs.hbs
-title: Chords
+title: Chords & Tabs
 ---

-This is a small collection of lyrics with guitar chords.
+This is a small collection of some lyrics with guitar chords and tabs.
 I enjoy playing my guitar from time to time and it is nice to have all my favorite songs in one place easily accessible (and mobile-friendly).